geeknik/my-awesome-stars/topics.md

 - [browserbase/stagehand](https://github.com/browserbase/stagehand) - An AI web browsing framework focused on simplicity and extensibility.
 - [protectai/vulnhuntr](https://github.com/protectai/vulnhuntr) - Zero shot vulnerability discovery using LLMs
 - [timescale/pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL
-- [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
-Search your documents or the web for specific data and get it back in JSON or Markdown.
+- [marly-ai/marly](https://github.com/marly-ai/marly) - Data Processor for AI Agents.
+Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
-- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
-It delivers real-time capabilities to see, hear, and speak, while being fully compatib
+- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
+It enables realtime AI capabilities like  seeing, hearing, and speaking
 - [TEN-framework/ten_framework](https://github.com/TEN-framework/ten_framework) - TEN, a AI agent framework to create various AI agents which supports real-time conversation.
 - [dair-ai/ML-YouTube-Courses](https://github.com/dair-ai/ML-YouTube-Courses) - 📺 Discover the latest machine learning / AI courses on YouTube.
 - [explosion/spaCy](https://github.com/explosion/spaCy) - 💫 Industrial-strength Natural Language Processing (NLP) in Python